 People from overseas who have entered the UK and applied for asylum cannot claim housing benefit or council tax reduction.
 However, you can claim if you have been granted refugee status or exceptional leave to remain in the UK or can satisfy the 'Habitual Residency Test' which is a test we must use sometimes, based on how long you have lived in the UK and on your future plans.

-People from overseas who can claim housing benefit or council tax support
+People from overseas who can claim housing benefit or council tax reduction

 European Economic Areas (EEA) countries and those with charters or conventions with EEA countries:

 - Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Lichtenstein, Luxembourg, Malta, Netherlands, Norway, Portugal, Spain, Sweden, United Kingdom (UK), Gibraltar, Switzerland, Turkey and Macedonia

 - Czech Republic, Estonia, Hungary, Latvia, Lithuania, Slovakia, Slovenia, Poland, Bulgaria, Romania and Croatia.

 If one member of a married or unmarried couple or civil partnership is a person from overseas but the partner is not, the partner should make the claim in his/her name.
 We will then award housing benefit and council tax reduction in the normal way, if entilted.